Acupuncture for rotator cuff pain

 - Rehabilitation:

-- Post-surgical physical therapy to restore strength, flexibility, and function.
+- Post-surgical rehabilitation to restore strength, flexibility, and function.

 - Gradual progression from passive to active exercises.